 Grand Ideas is a re-gifting project which Rutland & Leicestershire Wildlife Trust ran as a competition.
-I was recently contracted to develop the campaign and work as an engagement officer for it.

 Charity campaign work

 The last few years have been tough for everybody.
 Especially the public sector.
 Schools, youth projects and charities have all struggled to provide service and move forward, however local charities and projects sometimes come together to provide a glimmer of possibility.

 The premise of the Grand Ideas competition was to engage 10-20 year olds.
 They had to look at how their local environment could be improved.
 The winners with the best ideas would receive a prize of £1000 to use for the project they had come up with.

 Glastonbury and a pint of flat cider

 I remembered watching Sir David Attenborough at Glastonbury Festival last year on tv, with my youngest.
 We really enjoyed Dave (the grime artist and the Attenborough!) and Stormzy (who totally nailed it).
 Stormy & Dave “dropping” plastic were used as the campaign hook, as the Glastonbury 2019 other big news was that they also managed to drop single use plastic.

 Recycling plastic is not the way forward.
 Plastic is not a cost effective material to recycle.
 When it is recycled it is more often than not spun into synthetic fibres.
 Moreover the resulting fabric/textiles will never biodegrade.
 That dodgy fleece is with you forever.

 The design for the campaign was edgy and colourful.
 Street art which aimed to be non-binary.

 The content featured quotes such as Muhammad Ali’s “sting like a butterfly” quote.
 Which speaks of nature and strength of belief.
 These were all designed into social media content.